Helping Clients Avoid Costly Medicare Mistakes

 Medicare and Inflation Reduction Act of 2022 Changes

 The Inflation Reduction Act of 2022 has significantly shaped the landscape of healthcare planning.
 One key benefit is the $35 monthly cap on insulin, which helps limit price surges for this vital medication.
-Additionally, starting in 2025, drugmakers will be required to provide rebates if there are sudden spikes in drug prices, helping retirees manage medical expenses more predictably.
-Future changes include capping out-of-pocket expenses for beneficiaries (effective 2025), and allowing the government to negotiate prescription drug prices, further controlling costs (coming in 2026).
+Additionally, starting in 2025, drugmakers are required to provide rebates to Medicare if there are sudden spikes in drug prices that are higher than inflation, allowing retirees to have more predictable medical expenses.
+Other changes included capping out-of-pocket expenses for beneficiaries (effective 2025), and allowing the government to negotiate prescription drug prices, further controlling costs (majority slated to start 2026).

 Medigap supplemental plans